Hello Digi-Pal! I’m chuffed that you’re here!

-I write The Zigazag Mag to inspire you to visit and get out and about in Western Australia.
+I write The ZigaZag Mag to inspire you to visit and get out and about in Western Australia.
 I hope you’ll find helpful tips, answers to your questions, feel good stories and inspiration.
-So if you want to live, work or play in WA you’ve come to the right place for information.
-And if you’d like to enjoy a slice of Aussie life from the comfort of your armchair, that’s also ok – I hope you’ll find lots to entertain you.
+So if you want to wine, dine, recline and have a good time in WA, you’ve come to the right place.

-World Travel Tales – We all like to get away from time to time, don’t we.
-As well as writing about WA, I champion voyages of discovery to dream places and quiet spaces, helping you to “Live for the moment, Love adventure and Do something awesome.”
+Mostly I champion voyages of discovery to dream places and quiet spaces helping you to “Live for the moment, Love adventure and Do something awesome.”

 I wonder who you are so please don’t be shy.
-Please comment in the reply boxes at the end of posts.
-Why not sign up for the Newsletter too- it’s free – and you’ll receive a free eBook and qualify to enter competitions for prizes or giveaways.
+Please comment in the reply boxes at the end of posts or contact me via the Contact page.

 The nitty gritty